-Even if you are an occasional smoker, or have you been smoking for many years, quitting smoking can be very difficult.
-It is one of all the best fights, a real challenge, but from which you can emerge victorious.
+Even if you are an occasional smoker or have been smoking for many years, quitting smoking can be very difficult.
+It is one of the best fights, a real challenge, but from which you can emerge victorious.

-Smoking turn into a daily routine very easy, starting with a cigarette, two, three, and you wake up, that by the end of the day you have already finished the pack.
+Smoking turns into a daily routine very quickly, starting with a cigarette, two or three, and you wake up by the end of the day you have already finished the pack.

-American Cancer Society estimation is, that every year, 1 out of 5 death in US is caused by smoking.
-“Each year more than 480,000 people in the United States die from illnesses related to tobacco use.”
+American Cancer Society estimates that every year, 1 out of 5 deaths in the US is caused by smoking.

-I am sure that you are aware of the risks involved in smoking addiction: it affects your health (the toxins in cigarettes affect the whole body), the health of those around you, babies, children, but also affect relationships with family members, friends, or life partner who are not smokers.
+I am sure that you are aware of the risks involved in smoking addiction: it affects your health (the toxins in cigarettes affect the whole body) and the health of those around you, babies, and children, but it also affects relationships with family members, friends, or life partner who are not smokers.

 SMOKING HAZARDS

-You can consider tobacco a cocktail of thousands of harmful chemicals, that the blood transports them to every organ in your body.
-It is important to know with which kind of substance you “feed” it, at least 70 of them cause cancer.
+You can consider tobacco a cocktail of thousands of harmful chemicals that the blood transports to every organ in your body.
+It is essential to know with which kind of substance you “feed” it; at least 70 of them cause cancer.
 The most common that can be found in cigarettes are:

 Tar: known as a material for paving roads, it is a residual substance stored in the lungs.
 It contains over 50 carcinogenic chemicals.

-Carbon monoxide: prevent the body from obtaining the oxygen needed for optimal functioning and affects the oxygen that blood carries in the body.
+Carbon monoxide prevents the body from obtaining the oxygen needed for optimal functioning and affects the oxygen that blood carries in the body.

-Arsenic: can be found in water, air, plants, animals, soil, but usually is a part of chemical compounds.
-Often it is used in a rat poison.
+Arsenic: Can be found in water, air, plants, animals, and soil but is usually a part of chemical compounds.
+Often, it is used in a rat poison.

 Acetone: it is used in nail polish remover.